Terri Irwin: Death of Steve Irwin

-Honours
+Honors

-In 2006, Irwin was made an honorary Member of the Order of Australia for services to wildlife conservation and the tourism industry.
-(Honorary appointments to the Order of Australia is the appointment rank to non-citizens of Australia; this became a substantive appointment when she became an Australian citizen in 2009.)

-Irwin won the 2007 Queensland Telstra Business Women's Award.
+Irwin was appointed an honorary Member of the Order of Australia on March 15, 2006, for her services to wildlife conservation, the tourism industry, and support for charitable organizations.
+Her appointment became substantive upon her Australian naturalization ceremony.
+She won the Queensland Telstra Business Women's Award in 2007, and was named a finalist for the 2015 Queensland Australian of the Year.

-She has been awarded an honorary doctorate by the University of Queensland for her work in conservation and support of high-quality research.

-In 2014, Irwin was a Queensland finalist for Australian of the Year.

-In 2023, Terri Irwin was inducted into the Queensland Business Leaders Hall of Fame in recognition of her exceptional business leadership, her internationally acclaimed contributions to wildlife and habitat conservation, and her significant impact on Australian tourism.
+Irwin is an honorary senior fellow of the University of the Sunshine Coast.
+She was presented with an honorary Doctor of Science degree from the University of Queensland for her work in conservation, research, and support for high-quality science.
+In 2023, she was inducted into the Queensland Business Leaders Hall of Fame in recognition of her "outstanding business leadership and for internationally recognized contributions to wildlife and habitat conservation and to Australian tourism."